fpereiro/dale/readme.md

          }
 ```

 We set up the `output` variable.
 For `dale.do` and `dale.fil`, we always return an array - hence the default output will be an empty array.
 For `dale.obj`, we use `middleArg` (which is either a `base object` or an object we created anew).
-For `dale.stopOn` and `dale.stopOnNot`, we always return a single element - hence the default output will be `undefined`.
+For `dale.stop` and `dale.stopNot`, we always return a single element - hence the default output will be `undefined`.

 ```javascript
          var output = (what === 'do' || what === 'fil') ? [] : (what === 'obj' ? middleArg : undefined);